What You Should Know Before You Make Your First Candle

 Don't be Scared.
 Have Fun With it!

 A lot of this may sound overwhelming, and we promise we aren't trying to scare anyone off.
 Making candles can be really fun!
-Many people even find candle-making therapeutic.
-It’s so satisfying when you are burning a candle and someone compliments how pretty it is or how great it smells.
+Many people even find making candles therapeutic.
+It’s so satisfying when you are burning a candle, and someone compliments how pretty it is or how great it smells.
 As long as you are well informed, prepared, and take your time, you can make great candles!